alexirpan/alexirpan.github.io/_posts/2022-10-01-generative-modeling.markdown

 More importantly, diffusion is a very general idea.
 The current AI news has been powered by images, but nothing about diffusion is image centric.
 It's just a generic method for learning a model to match one probability distribution to another one.
-The field is very practiced at turning life into match, and there's more to life than just images.
+The machine learning field is very practiced at turning life into math, and there's more to life than just images.

 When AlphaGo first beat Lee Sedol, I [said]({% post_url 2016-03-17-alphago-lsd %}) that it might be the end of turn-based perfect information games - all of them.
 Go was mountain top,